-A. Read the School Psychology Program Handbook by your first individual advising session.
-At this time, you will be expected to sign the Student Responsibility Contract (see Appendix A ) indicating your knowledge of program policies, procedures, and requirements.
-B. Make a written request to waive program pre-requisites based on prior coursework as soon as possible after being admitted to the program and no later than by the beginning of your first semester.
-C. Make a written request to substitute coursework or transfer graduate credits into the PsyD program by May 1 st of your first year in the program.
-D. Meet with your advisor each semester or more often as needed.
-F. Complete the Annual Student Progress Review form and upload it into Livetext each spring semester.
-G. Pass comprehensive exam during first semester of your third year in the program.
-H. In the year prior to your internship, interview for and secure an intern position.
-I. Obtain an Intern Authorization/License through your university intern supervisor and turn in to CDE (required for internships in Colorado public schools).
-J. Upon completion of your internship and courses, apply for graduation in the first couple of weeks of the semester you plan to graduate.
-Your capstone project must be submitted to the university by the posted deadline.
-Your Professional Practice Case Study is due by March 1 (see Chapter 5).
+- A. Complete an advising sheet with your advisor prior to your first semester of enrollment. - B. Read the School Psychology Program Handbook by your first individual advising session.
+At this time, you will be expected to sign the Student Responsibility Contract (see Appendix B) indicating your knowledge of program policies, procedures, and requirements. - C. Make a written request to waive program pre-requisites based on prior coursework as soon as possible after being admitted to the program and no later than by the beginning of your first semester. - D. Make a written request to substitute coursework or transfer graduate credits into the PsyD program by May 1st of your first year in the program. - F. Meet with your advisor each semester or more often as needed. - G. Complete the Annual Student Progress Review form and upload it into Livetext each February. - H. Pass comprehensive exam during first semester of your third year in the program. - I. In the year prior to your internship, interview for and secure an intern position. - J. Obtain an Intern Authorization/License through your university intern supervisor and turn in to CDE. - K. Upon completion of your internship and courses, apply for graduation in the first couple of weeks of the semester you plan to graduate.
+Your capstone project must be submitted to the graduate school by the posted deadline.
+Your Professional Practice Case studies are due by March 1 (see Chapter 5).